BAYKO Shop Display Models

 Retail dispaly version of pre-war set 20

-However the set #20 shown in the picture [left, above] must surely have been designed to double as a shop display item - why else was the packaging so different from the standard box type?
-I suspect that the model shown was intended to be displayed within the box with the lid closed but the front flap open.
-The 20's series sets were produced between 1938 and the second world war so this display version was definitely quite innovative for their day.
+I suspect the model also shown in the image was intended to be displayed within the box, with the lid closed, [unlike the image] but the front flap open [as in the image].
+Perfect - compact and attractive!
+The 20s series BAYKO sets were manufactured between 1938 and the second world war so this display version would definitely have been regarded as quite innovative for its day.

-I have personal memories of occasionally seeing individual BAYKO models on display in toyshop windows...
+While I have personal childhood memories of occasionally seeing individual BAYKO models on display in toyshop windows or other display areas inside…

 Small retail display flag in front of the famous detached house from the 1950sincluding the [very rare] balcony